thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-strategy.md

 ## The Complexity Boundary: Viewing the Law Through the Lens of Cynefin

 Before we can even apply the [Inverse Conway's Manoeuvre](#the-inverse-conways-manoeuvre-the-greenfield-assumption), we first need to understand the domain context.
-Using the Cynefin framework (Dave Snowden, 1999): Are we operating in a Clear, Complicated or Complex or Chaotic domain.
+Using the Cynefin framework (Dave Snowden, 1999): Are we operating in a Clear, Complicated, Complex or Chaotic domain?
 Strategies change depending on the domain.

 In greenfield or flexible, highly decoupled systems, cause and effect are related.
 We are in the *Complicated domain*.
-Cause and effect are somehow predictable, but not necessarily self evident.
+Cause and effect are somehow predictable, but not necessarily self-evident.
 Here, we can draft an ideal system architecture and organise teams around it using the ([Inverse Conway's Manoeuvre](#the-inverse-conways-manoeuvre-the-greenfield-assumption)).
 At this stage, the organisation and the system are still malleable.
 The emerging system architecture influences the team structures.
 The organisation can still easily and quickly adapt to new system designs.
 The decision model here is *sense - analyse - respond*.
 Popular organisational pattern languages, such as [Team Topologies](https://teamtopologies.com/), thrive in this domain because team boundaries and software boundaries can be cleanly aligned by design.

-However, when organisations mature, carry long-lived rigid systems, we enter the *Complex domain*.
-Here, the organisation and system are tightly coupled by decades of implicit decisions and historical baggage making the coupling mostly hidden, unnoticed for leadership.
+However, when organisations mature and carry long-lived rigid systems, we enter the *Complex domain*.
+Here, the organisation and system are tightly coupled by decades of implicit decisions and historical baggage, making the coupling mostly hidden and unnoticed for leadership.
 In that domain, we cannot simply execute an ordered top-down reorganisation — only by moving boxes around on an org-chart — and expect the system to magically redesign and decouple ("*We reorganised but the system did not get the memo*", Matthias Verraes, 2022).

 The naive, blind, mechanical application of Team Topologies without first decoupling the underlying legacy system architecture is a classic example of this wishful thinking.
 Leaders try to apply a complicated pattern to a complex legacy system.
 Any framework that assumes we can "just" reorganise people before addressing technical coupling will fracture against the *Homomorphic Force*.

 Treating a Complex socio-technical system as if it were merely Complicated is a critical error.
 Cause and effect are only obvious in hindsight, producing unpredictable, emergent outcomes.
 The decision model in the Complex domain is *probe – sense – respond*.
-Rather than executing a big-bang reorganisation, that will naturally fail, anyway.
+Rather than executing a big-bang reorganisation, which will naturally fail anyway.
 We must run safe-to-fail experiments instead of fail-safe designs.
 This is hard, time-consuming work, where we might lose track of the objective.
 The [Improvement Kata](https://public.websites.umich.edu/~jmondisa/TK/The_Improvement_Kata.html) (Mike Rother, 2009) — a continuous improvement framework for introducing large-scale organisational changes — will help to incrementally redesign and decouple the system architecture while iteratively reshaping team interactions.

 ## Socio-Technical Alignment: Beyond Structure

 The failure of a facile [Inverse Conway Manoeuvre](#the-inverse-conways-manoeuvre-the-greenfield-assumption) exposes a broader misunderstanding in management strategy: **organisational design is not merely shifting team boxes on an org-chart**.
 Simple, purely structural reorganisations fail routinely.

-Yet, organisations can be deliberately designed, by the people within them!
-Organisation design is an active, continuous process of adjusting to different key factors and variables as people develop and organisation goals evolve.
+Yet, organisations can be deliberately designed by the people within them!
+Organisation design is an active, continuous process of adjusting to different key factors and variables as people develop and organisational goals evolve.
 The organisation design decisions should happen as routinely as budget cycles and scheduling (Galbraith, 1977).

-[Contingency Theory](https://en.wikipedia.org/wiki/Contingency_theory) tells us a. *there is no one best way to organise*, and b. *not all the ways to organise are equally effective*.
-We can observe a wide range of differences in effective organisations but ... these differences are not random.
+[Contingency Theory](https://en.wikipedia.org/wiki/Contingency_theory) tells us that a. *there is no one best way to organise*, and b. *not all the ways to organise are equally effective*.
+We can observe a wide range of differences in effective organisations, but ... these differences are not random.
 Context matters!
 Then again, what drivers dictate the choice for a certain organisation structure?
-One primary driver is the nature of the organisation's task (*Strategy*) — what today we call the organisation's strategic goal (Galbraith, 1973 & 1977).
+One primary driver is the nature of the organisation's task (*Strategy*) — what we today call the organisation's strategic goal (Galbraith, 1973 & 1977).

 At the core of organisation design is the concept of *uncertainty* (Galbraith, 1977).